 After President Harding died in 1923, his successor, Calvin Coolidge, appointed replacements for Harding’s cronies in the Cabinet.
 For the new Attorney General, Coolidge appointed attorney Harlan Fiske Stone who, on May 10, 1924, selected Hoover to head the Bureau of Investigation.
 By inclination and training, Hoover embodied the Progressive tradition.
 His appointment ensured that the Bureau of Investigation would keep that tradition alive.

-When Herbert Hoover took over, the Bureau of Investigation had approximately 650 employees, including 441 Special Agents who worked in field offices in nine cities.
+When J. Edgar Hoover took over, the Bureau of Investigation had approximately 650 employees, including 441 Special Agents who worked in field offices in nine cities.
 By the end of the decade, there were approximately 30 field offices, with Divisional headquarters in New York, Baltimore, Atlanta, Cincinnati, Chicago, Kansas City, San Antonio, San Francisco, and Portland.

 He immediately fired those Agents he considered unqualified and proceeded to professionalize the organization.
 For example, Hoover abolished the seniority rule of promotion and introduced uniform performance appraisals.
 He also scheduled regular inspections of the operations in all field offices.
 Then, in January 1928, Hoover established a formal training course for new Agents, including the requirement that New Agents had to be in the 25-35 year range to apply.
 He also returned to the earlier preference for Special Agents with law or accounting experience.